dovecot/documentation/source/settings/core.rst

    :seealso: @ssl;dovecot_core, @dovecot_ssl_configuration
    :values: @string

-   Colon separated list of elliptic curves to use.
+   Colon separated list of elliptic curves to use, in order of preference.
    An empty value uses the defaults from the SSL library.

+   This setting is used for both incoming and outgoing SSL connections.

    Example: